risingwavelabs/risingwave-docs/docs/guides/ingest-from-postgres-cdc.md

     This connector is included in RisingWave.
 With this connector, RisingWave can connect to PostgreSQL directly to obtain data from the binlog without starting additional services.

-- Using a CDC tool and the Kafka connector
+- Using a CDC tool and a message broker

-    You can use the [Debezium connector for PostgreSQL](https://debezium.io/documentation/reference/stable/connectors/postgresql.html) and then use the Kafka connector in RisingWave to consume data from the Kafka topics.
+    You can use a CDC tool then use the Kafka, Pulsar, or Kinesis connector to send the CDC data to RisingWave.
+For more details, see the [Create source via event streaming systems](../create-source/create-source-cdc.md) topic.

-## Using the native PostgreSQL CDC connector

-### Set up PostgreSQL
+## Set up PostgreSQL

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';